 The most important thing you as an audience member can do is watch the marathon and have fun.
 Participate in the chat, we won't bite!
 Then, when you are having all of this fun, tell all of your friends, relatives, aquaintences and even strangers you meet on the street about the marathon and encourage them to come watch.
 If you are able, make a donation to Child's Play charity.
-There will also be opportunities to win prizes during marathon!
 So tell all of your friends to show up and together we will have a great time!

 In the words of the charity itself, Child's Play is "a game industry charity dedicated to improving the lives of children with toys and games in our network of over 70 hospitals worldwide."
 They work in two ways.
-First by working with hospital staff they set up wish lists full of video games, toys, books, and other fun stuff which kind people may find and fill by sending in a wished for gift.
-They also recieve cash donations throughout the year which they use to purchase new consoles, peripherals, games and more for hospitals and therapy facilities.
+First, they work with hospital staff they set up wish lists full of video games, toys, books, and other fun stuff which kind people may find and fill by sending in a wished for gift.
+Second, they recieve cash donations throughout the year which they use to purchase new consoles, peripherals, games and more for hospitals and therapy facilities.
 These gifts allow children to enjoy wonderful fun during an otherwise generally unpleasant experience in their lives.

 I enthusiastically support the Child's Play charity as a way to show, along with all of the other supporters of the charity, that contrary to sometimes popular belief gamers can do good in the world.
 I also believe that games themselves are a force for good in the world.
 A great way to demonstrate the positive value of games is use them to make children's lives happier when they are having what is likely a frightening and painful time in their lives.
 I also love the community that has formed around this charity, especially the teams that put on their own game marathons or the audiences that regularily watch them.
 Finally, I think that the administration of the Child's Play charity is top notch.
 They maintain a very low overhead so that the maximal amount of our donations goes directly toward providing benefits to the children in need.